 If you are staying outside of the city center, take a bus or metro into the center to one of the starting points.
 I suggest starting at Piazza Barberini and walking up via Sistina to the top of the Spanish Steps.

-One reason I love to start our intro to Rome in 3 days at the top of the Spanish Steps is that we are high up, and will walk down.
+One reason I love to start our intro to Rome in 3 days at the top of the Spanish Steps is that we begin high up, and will slowly make our way down.

 The Pincio offers some of the most beautiful, and usually un-crowded, views of Rome's rooftops.
 It just gets better as we walk along.

 When the road forks, we'll take the one going up, so we can get this view.
-That's Piazza del Popolo down there, and we'll go there next.
+That's Piazza del Popolo down there.
+After enjoying the views from up here, we'll go down there next.

-Rome's first emperor, Augustus, brought it back from Egypt as a sort of war trophy.
-This obelisk stood in the middle of Circus Maximus in ancient Rome, and was moved to this piazza in the late 1500's.
+Rome's first emperor, Augustus, brought it back from Egypt in 10 BCE as a sort of war trophy.
+This obelisk stood in the middle of Circus Maximus in Ancient Rome, and was moved to this piazza in the late 1500's.

 We are going to make our way back towards the bottom of the Spanish Steps.
 I love cutting back to this sweet little street, via Margutta.